APARTMENT FIRE SAFETY CHECKLIST

 Let’s get started.

-Smoke alarms are often the first notification mechanism a fire has broken out in your building.
+A smoke alarm is often the first notification mechanism a fire has broken out in your building.

 I know you want to hide your cords to keep a clean look, but this can’t come at the expense of implementing something that’s dangerous and likely to cause problems down the road.